-Tray Woodall joined the St. Bonaventure men's basketball coaching staff in Summer 2019 and helped the Bonnies to 19 wins during his first season with the program.
+Tray Woodall joined the St. Bonaventure men's basketball coaching staff in Summer 2019 and has helped the Bonnies to 35 victories and an Atlantic 10 championship in his first two seasons with the program.

 A star player during his collegiate days at Pitt, Woodall joined the Bonnies after spending two years on the coaching staff at Robert Morris.
 Woodall earned a promotion to assistant coach for the 2018-19 season after spending the previous year as director of basketball operations.
 In his final year at Robert Morris, Woodall helped the Colonials finish with an 18-17 overall record including an 11-7 mark in the Northeast Conference and a first round victory in the CollegeInsider.com Postseason Tournament (CIT).

 "We're excited to welcome Tray into our program," Schmidt said.
 "He is a tremendous addition to our staff.
 The numbers he put up as a player with Pitt speak for themselves and since his transition to coaching, he has been key to successful programs both at Robert Morris and IUP.
 He is a rising star in the coaching ranks and we couldn't be happier to have him with us.
 He's going to make a great impact on our players immediately."